-- Melt the chocolate according to the manufacturer’s instructions.
-I use Baker’s chocolate, microwaving it for 30 second and then 10 second intervals until melted.
+- Melt the white chocolate according to the manufacturer’s instructions.
+I use Baker’s chocolate, microwaving it for 30 seconds and then 10 second intervals until melted.
 Stir the chocolate until it is completely smooth and has no lumps.

 - Pour the white chocolate over the chex mix.
 Stir and add the powdered sugar and un-crushed fruity pebbles.
 Mix until the chex pieces are coated.
 Store in an airtight container.